wongjn/vscode-php-sniffer/README.md

 This extension thus searches for the process by name in `phpSniffer.windowsPhpCli` to kill it.
-Since just matching by this name could kill other non-related processes, the extension limits by `Session Name` of `Console` and `CPU TIME` of between 2s and 10s.
+Since just matching by this name could kill other non-related processes, the extension limits by `CPU TIME` of between 2s and 10s.